MicrosoftDocs/architecture-center/docs/databricks-monitoring/databricks-observability-content.md

 When you select a query, the definition appears in the top middle pane.
 Select **Run** to execute the query.
 The query results appear in the bottom middle pane, in the **Results** tab.
 You can see a visualization of the query results if you select the **Chart** tab.

-#### Add query results or visualizations to dashboard
+#### Add the query results or visualizations to the dashboard

-To add a list of query results or a chart visualization to an Azure dashboard:
+To add a list of query results or a chart visualization to an Azure portal dashboard:

 1. Select **Pin to dashboard**.
 1. Choose to use a **Private** or **Shared** dashboard.